tilt-dev/tilt.build/docs/integrating_bazel_with_tilt.md

 The second argument uses bazel to create the image.
 The `--platforms` flag is a Bazel-specific gotcha: it tells Bazel to build Go binaries for Linux, because we're using a Linux container.
-You may need use something like this specific to your programming language.
+You may need to use something like this specific to your programming language.

 The third argument is a list of dependencies.
 It tells Tilt which files to watch for changes.